-As a coach and advisor to business owners, I find that the resolutions for many the of our most complex, challenging management situations become simple and obvious when we use precise language to accurately describe exactly what has happened and what we want to help happen.
+As a coach and advisor to business owners, I find that the resolutions for many of our most complex, challenging management situations become simple and obvious when we use precise language to accurately describe exactly what has happened and what we want to help happen.
 Getting work done is faster and easier, for example, for entrepreneurs who understand the five aspects of trust, the operative features of a powerful request, and the distinct types of group agreement.

 Leadership success requires accurate evaluations of colleagues and keen cognizance of how others are evaluating us as leaders.
 Managers can improve these judgements by understanding the difference between four common words that are too often used interchangeably.